jeremyjevon/irassh/README.md

-# Welcome to the irassh GitHub repository
+# IRASSH - SSH and Telnet Honeypot

-This is the official repository for the irassh SSH and Telnet Honeypot effort.
+This repository is forked from https://github.com/adpauna/irassh

 ## Requirements

 Software required:

-* Python 2.7+, (Python 3 not yet supported due to Twisted dependencies)
+* Python 3.8
 * python-virtualenv

 For Python dependencies, see requirements.txt